 Compare offerings and share your lists with others.

 This program is built around intensive study of several fundamental areas of pure mathematics.
-In fall quarter we will cover Abstract Algebra 1, Real Analysis 1, an introduction to proofs and elementary set theory, and a seminar on the culture and practice of modern mathematics.
-In winter we will cover Abstract Algebra 2, Real Analysis 2, Topology, and a seminar on the history of math.
-In spring we will continue the study of Topology, along with Euclidean and Non-Euclidean Geometry, and additional math and seminar topics chosen upon consultation with the class.
+In fall quarter we will cover Linear Algebra, Real Analysis 1, Euclidean and non-Euclidean Geometry, and a seminar on the history of mathematics.
+In winter we will cover Abstract Algebra 1, Real Analysis 2, Topology, and a seminar on the culture and practice of mathematics.
+In spring we will continue the study of Topology, along with Abstract Algebra 2, and additional math and seminar topics chosen upon consultation with the class.

 The work in this advanced-level mathematics program is likely to differ from students' previous work in mathematics, including calculus, in a number of ways.
 We will emphasize the careful understanding of the definitions of mathematical terms and the statements and proofs of the theorems that capture the main conceptual landmarks in the areas we study.
 Hence, the largest portion of our work will involve the reading and writing of rigorous proofs in axiomatic systems.
 These skills are valuable not only for continued study of mathematics, but also in many areas of thought in which arguments are set forth according to strict criteria of logical deduction.
 You will gain experience in articulating your evidence for claims and in expressing your ideas with precise and transparent reasoning.